p2p-today/p2p-project/docs/python/tutorial/chord.rst

 Chord Socket
 ~~~~~~~~~~~~

-This is an extension of the :doc:`mesh_socket <./mesh>` which syncronizes a common :py:class:`dict`.
+This is an extension of the :doc:`MeshSocket <./mesh>` which syncronizes a common :py:class:`dict`.
 It works by providing some extra handlers to store data.
 This exposes the entire :py:class:`dict` API.

 .. note::